Use our cloud spotting guide and video to help identify different types of clouds in the sky.

 We've also put together a cloud spotting video.
 In this video, James Chubb explains how clouds form and how to tell one cloud from another.

 Last updated: 17 April 2013

 Ever wondered what clouds are, the different types and how they form?

 Clouds are continually changing and appear in an infinite variety of forms.
 This is a guide to the 10 main named groups of clouds.

 Help with identifying low-level clouds - cumulus, cumulonimbus, stratocumulus and stratus.

 Information on spotting medium-height clouds - altocumulus, altostratus and nimbostratus.

 Identifying cirrus, cirrocumulus and cirrostratus clouds.
-All high-level clouds - where the base is above 20,000 ft - are a type of cirrus cloud.
+All high-level clouds have a base above 20,000 ft.

 Guide to observing other cloud phenomena including noctilucent night clouds and contrails.